bluesky66-dev/kibana/docs/development/plugins/data/public/kibana-plugin-plugins-data-public.searchsource.fetch_.md

 ## SearchSource.fetch$() method

-Fetch this source from Elasticsearch, returning an observable over the response(s)
+Fetch this source from HyperSec, returning an observable over the response(s)

 <b>Signature:</b>